ajin40/Python-hiPSC-ABM/README.md

-# Stem Cell Patterning Python
+# Python hiPSC CBM
-#### Agent-based model of pluripotent colonies patterning through differentiation.
+#### Center-based model of pluripotent colonies patterning through differentiation.

 Developed from a seed project with the Southeast Center for Mathematics and Biology at Georgia Tech.